MridulDhiman/chronotable/README.md

 - Upload snapshot and AOF files to object storage
 - Add AOF Markers to each version for AOF based rollbacks
 - make `ChronoTable` a Singleton instance
+- Scheduled backups of data
+- Recovery in case of crash
+- Diffing b/w diff. versions
+- Ability to merge different versions
+- make a .chrono folder
+    - make snapshots folder in it
+    - make aof folder in it
+        - keep a `main.aof` for keeping all the logs of AOF.
+        - Create `current.aof` for current version of AOF.
+- branching as well
+- checksums for verifying data integrity b/w the snapshots, using SHA256/1 digests